esperanca/personal_website/src/pages/about.md

 socialImage: "/images/daniel_souza_photo.jpg"
 ---
-![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *Enjoying my home office in Tower Hill - London, 2022 - Photo by Leiliane Valadares*
+![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *In my home office in Tower Hill, London, circa 2021*

+Design executives and leaders often hire me when they need to scale their design and research teams.
+Or when they need an experienced, hands-on design lead to drive high-stakes projects.

-I've been designing digital products since 1998.
-This involves creating new processes, services, and experiences and rethinking how organizations work.
+For over two decades, I've been designing digital products.
+This involves creating new services, experiences, and processes - rethinking how organizations work.

-Recently, I've led product and service design teams at companies such as Publicis Sapient, Babylon Health, Farfetch, British Telecom, and Doctoralia.
+I've led product and service design teams in tech teams at Babylon Health, Farfetch, British Telecom and Doctoralia.
+I have also worked in consultancies like Publicis Sapient, Isobar and Wunderman.

-My experience covers various industries: financial services, consulting, healthcare, media, e-commerce, and telecommunications.
+My experience covers a range of industries, from financial services, consulting, healthcare, media, e-commerce, to telecommunications.

-I enhance team productivity by cultivating an environment that promotes experimentation and innovation.
-My expertise spans design direction, information architecture, and comprehensive design research, focusing on creating psychological safety and robust support systems.
+One of my core strengths is enhancing team productivity by cultivating an environment that promotes experimentation and innovation.
+I focus on creating psychological safety and robust support systems.

-Design executives and leaders often hire me when they need to scale their design and research teams or when they need an experienced, hands-on design lead to drive high-stakes projects.
+My expertise spans design direction, information architecture, and design research.

 ## Currently